lxg/l10n/README.md

 }
 ```

+The `directory` key specifies where the translations catalogs will be stored.

 The `locales` key specifies the locales into which your package should be translated.
 The format for locales is: two lowercase letters for the language, followed by a hyphen (not an underscore!), followed by two uppercase letters for the region/country.
 NOTE: This tool assumes the `en-US` locale as default, therefore you don’t need to add it.

 The `extract` key contains a list which specifies the files to be considered for the catalog.
 Each item in this list can either be a verbatim file name or a regular expression (PCRE).